Emmer Farro (Emmer Wheat)

 Petite, soft and slightly sweet with faint vanilla tones, delicious hot or cold, whole or milled, superb in soups, pilafs, risottos, breads and more.

-Einka® is a registered trademark for Bluebird Grain Farms whole grain Einkorn wheat products.
+Einka® is Bluebird Grain Farms own brand of whole grain Einkorn wheat products.
 The trademark Einka® guarantees qualities and attributes of our Einkorn wheat products that include:

 - Grown on a 100% organic system, sun cured, and stored by Bluebird Grain Farms